Last Updated on

 One of the best and easiest sustainable travel tips is to reuse the products as much as you can.
 Try to pack reusable items like your own water bottle, shopping bag, toiletry bag, cloth napkin, and so on.

 This will ensure that you don’t buy any new product on your trip, hence reducing your carbon footprint.

 Use Biodegradable or Organic Products

-Also, try to buy products which are organic or biodegradable.
+Also, try to buy products that are organic or biodegradable.
 Basically, any product which can be reused or recycles easily can be considered for purchasing.

 Also, use eco-friendly products for taking a bath and washing your clothes.
 One such way is to use soap nuts which organic, biodegradable, and vegan-friendly.
 You can learn more about how to use soap nuts here.